corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 ### LedgerSync

-LedgerSync is a CorDapp that highlights the differences between the common ledger data held by two nodes in the same Business Network.
+LedgerSync is a CorDapp that safely, and privately highlights the differences between the common ledger data held by two nodes in the same Business Network.
 A peer running the CorDapp can be alerted to missing transactions.
 This procedure is called **Reconciliation**.